bitovi/hatchify/docs/react-jsonapi/README.md

 ## createJsonapiClient

 `createJsonapiClient(baseUrl: string, schemas: Schemas): RestClient` creates a `RestClient` which can then be passed into `hatchifyReactRest`.
-A `RestClient` is made up of a set of functions that can be used to interact with a JSON:API backend.
+A `RestClient` is made up of a set of CRUD functions for interacting with a JSON:API backend.

 ```ts
 const jsonapiClient = createJsonapiClient("/api", schemas)